PizzaFuel/pdDirectBingo/README.md

 # pdDirectBingo
-A bingo sheet generator made for the upcoming playdate direct
+A Bingo Sheet Generator made for the upcoming PlayDate Direct hosted by TinyYellowMachine.

+Feel free to use any of this code for yourself.

+Cheers PizzaFuel!